cms-sw/cms-bot/pullRequestTesting.md

 ## Main Scripts

   - [run-pr-tests](https://github.com/cms-sw/cms-bot/blob/master/run-pr-tests) is the script that runs the tests on the pull requests.
-    It is run by [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration).
+    It is run by [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration) in jenkins.
   - [report-pull-request-results](https://github.com/cms-sw/cms-bot/blob/master/report-pull-request-results) is the script that is used by [run-pr-tests](https://github.com/cms-sw/cms-bot/blob/master/run-pr-tests) to report the results of the tests.